Standard Oil: Monopoly charges and antitrust legislation

-By 1890, Standard Oil controlled 88 percent of the refined oil flows in the United States.
-The state of Ohio successfully sued Standard, compelling the dissolution of the trust in 1892.
+By 1890, Standard Oil controlled 88% of the refined oil flowed in the United States.
+Ohio successfully sued Standard, compelling the dissolution of the trust in 1892.
 In response, Standard simply separated Standard Oil of Ohio and kept control of it.
 Eventually, the state of New Jersey changed its incorporation laws to allow a company to hold shares in other companies in any state.

-As a result, the Standard Oil Trust, based at 26 Broadway in New York, was legally reborn as a holding company in 1899 - the Standard Oil Co. of New Jersey (SOCNJ).
+As a result, the Standard Oil Trust, based at 26 Broadway in New York, was legally reborn as a holding company in 1899: the Standard Oil Co. of New Jersey (SOCNJ).
 This company held stock in 41 others, which controlled other companies, which in turn controlled yet other companies.
 According to Daniel Yergin in his Pulitzer Prize-winning The Prize: The Epic Quest for Oil, Money, and Power (1990), this conglomerate was seen by the public as all-pervasive, controlled by a select group of directors, and completely unaccountable.